-- 6.1.1 Non-Compliance.
-GOs shall follow the following noncompliance procedural requirements when it has been determined that a recipient has not complied with the applicable requirements of 2 CFR Part 200, any applicable program statute or rule, or with any other term or condition of the award.
-Except for noncompliance with nondiscrimination requirements under 10 CFR Part 1040, GOs are responsible for providing the recipient with a detailed written notice of the noncompliance. - 6.1.2 Notice of Non-Compliance.
-When a review of the recipient's performance reveals an apparent failure to comply with the terms and conditions of the award, the non-compliance issue(s) must immediately be addressed with the recipient.
-The GO must request the recipient to provide a written explanation and a correction action plan or remedy for the specific non-compliance issue(s).
-If the recipient does not provide a satisfactory explanation and a specific correction plan or remedy, the GO will then provide to the recipient a written Notice of Non-compliance that includes corrective actions that must be taken by the Recipient.
+- 6.1.1 Noncompliance.
+GOs shall follow the following noncompliance procedural requirements when it has been determined that a Recipient has not complied with the applicable requirements of 2 CFR Part 200, any applicable program statute or rule, or with any other term or condition of the award.
+Except for noncompliance with nondiscrimination requirements under Section 1.8 (see also 10 CFR Part 1040), GOs are responsible for providing the Recipient with a detailed written notice of the noncompliance (see Subsection 6.1.2). - 6.1.2 Notice of Noncompliance.
+When a review of the Recipient's performance reveals an apparent failure to comply with applicable requirements of 2 CFR Part 200, any applicable program statute or rule, or with any other term or condition of the award, the noncompliance issue(s) must immediately be addressed with the Recipient.
+The GO must request the Recipient to provide a written explanation and a correction action plan or remedy for the specific noncompliance issue(s).
+If the Recipient does not provide a satisfactory explanation and a specific correction plan or remedy, the GO, in consultation with Site Office Legal Counsel, must then provide to the Recipient a written Notice of Noncompliance that includes corrective actions that must be taken by the Recipient.

-The Notice of Non-Compliance (Notice) at a minimum must contain:
+The Notice of Noncompliance (Notice) at a minimum must contain:

-- (1) The factual and legal bases for the determination of non-compliance (the specific terms and conditions with which the recipient has failed to comply); - (2) The specific corrective actions that must be taken and the date (e.g., not less than 30 days after the date of the notice), by which they must be taken; and - (3) Which remedial actions authorized under 2 CFR 200 DOE may take if the recipient does not achieve compliance by the time specified in the Notice of Non-compliance or does not provide satisfactory assurances that actions have been initiated that will achieve compliance in a timely manner.
+- (1) The factual and legal bases for the determination of noncompliance (the specific terms and conditions with which the Recipient has failed to comply); - (2) The specific corrective actions that must be taken and the date (e.g., not less than 30 days after the date of the notice), by which they must be taken; and - (3) Which remedial actions authorized under 2 CFR 200 DOE may take if the Recipient does not achieve compliance by the time specified in the Notice of Noncompliance or does not provide satisfactory assurances that actions have been initiated that will achieve compliance in a timely manner.